 During your operation the surgeon examines the stomach and surrounding area.
 They take out all of the lymph nodes from around your stomach and along the main blood vessels to the stomach.

 The surgeon takes out lymph nodes in case they contain cancer cells that have spread from the main cancer.
 Taking the nodes out reduces the risk of your cancer coming back in the future.
 It also tells your doctor how well chemotherapy has worked, and gives them more information about how far your cancer has spread (the stage).
 This can help them make treatment decisions.

 The number of lymph nodes a surgeon removes might vary from person to person.
 For people who are less fit the surgeon may only remove the lymph nodes closest to the stomach.

 How your surgeon does your operation

 To remove cancer of the stomach you may have open surgery or keyhole (laparoscopic) surgery.
 The multidisciplinary team (MDT) will discuss the best option for you.
 Most people have open surgery.

-- total gastrectomy, which is when the surgeon makes one cut to your tummy to remove whole of the stomach
+• total gastrectomy, which is when the surgeon makes one cut to your tummy to remove the whole of your stomach

-- thoraco-abdominal oesophago-gastrectomy, which means the surgeon has to remove the stomach and food pipe though a cut in your tummy and chest
+• thoraco-abdominal oesophago-gastrectomy, which means the surgeon has to remove the stomach and oesophagus though a cut in your tummy and chest

 Depending on which operation you have, you may have:

-- one scar across your chest either on the left or the right and one down the middle of your tummy
+• one scar across your chest either on the left or the right (chest scar) and one down the middle of your tummy

-Keyhole surgery is also called minimal access surgery or laparoscopic surgery.
+Keyhole surgery is also called minimally invasive surgery or laparoscopic surgery.
 It means having an operation without needing a major cut in your tummy (abdomen).